szilvia-csernus/map-game/README.md

 ## Future Implementations
 <br>
 This project could be converted into a React project to bring it in line with industry standards.
 It could also be converted to native mobile apps.
+These would improve the app's performance.
 <br><br>
 More robust testing suite could be written.
 Interactions with the Mapbox GL JS API are not currently part of the automatic testing functions.
 <br><br>